Leadership Experiential Learning Requirement (ELR)

 The Experiential Learning Requirement (ELR) is a graduation requirement for all Elon University students.
 The ELR expands upon the Five Elon Experiences (leadership development, study abroad, internships, undergraduate research, and service-learning) by providing a structure to facilitate and encourage students to practice close observation of the world around them and reflect insightfully about those observations.
 Students may complete this by fulfilling two units of experiential learning.
 See the ELR Core Curriculum website for more information.

-- Whether you want to complete the ELR for a formal organizational leadership role or through a project to create positive change, the workbook will enhance your experience by providing you with the opportunity to learn and reflect regarding your leadership development.
-Each student is required to find an advisor/mentor to help guide their ELR experience.
+Whether you want to complete the ELR for a formal organizational leadership role or through a self-identified role and project to create positive change, completion of the workbook will enhance your experience by providing you with the opportunity to reflect on and improve your leadership.
+Each student will identify an advisor or mentor to help guide their ELR experience.

 If you have any additional questions about the Leadership ELR, please visit the Center for Leadership.